Growing Community Health & Wealth Through Food

 Change Is Happening Right Now

-From expanding healthy food access through our signature Double Up Food Bucks program, to investing in food and farm businesses across Michigan and the Northeast, our approach is designed to create an immediate impact and long-term systems change.
+From advancing our nutrition incentives work to investing in food and farm businesses, our approach is designed to create an immediate impact and long-term systems change.

 $M